bowang-lab/scGPT/README.md

 $ poetry install
 ```

-The `flash-attn` dependency usually requires specific GPU and CUDA version.
+**Note**: The `flash-attn` dependency usually requires specific GPU and CUDA version.
 If you encounter any issues, please refer to the [flash-attn](https://github.com/HazyResearch/flash-attention/tree/main) repository for installation instructions.

 ## Pretrained scGPT checkpoints